OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 - Azure File Storage hosting all the BLOB data.
 :::

 We are currently working with our existing customers on what best practices look like to self-host the Octopus Server Linux Container.
-If you'd like further recommendations beyond this document, please reach out to the customer solutions team at [advice@octopus.com](mailto:advice@octopus.com).
+If you'd like further recommendations please [contact us](https://octopus.com/support).

 ## Small-Medium Scale Configuration